thiennp/frontend-mastery-hub/levels/145/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of bundle size optimization.
+Build a comprehensive project that demonstrates mastery of lazy loading.

 ## Assessment
 Complete the assessment and quiz to earn your Level 145 badge.